 Start by reading our Fruit Tree Pruning: The Basics article which will cover the basics of tools, technique,s and pruning tips that can be applied to almost any deciduous fruit tree.

-Now that you have an idea of the basics, we will go more in-depth on pruning your new multi-budded fruit tree.
+Now that you have an idea of the basics, we will go more in-depth on how to prune multi-budded fruit trees.
 Always start with clean and sharpened tools.
 Clean tools by simply spraying or dipping them with isopropyl alcohol and wiping them down with a cloth.
 Alternatively, chlorine bleach can be used if diluted to a 10% solution before use.

 Walk around your newly planted multi-budded fruit tree and identify each variety coming off of the main trunk which should be marked with a paint mark or tag.
 Notice how some varieties are more vigorous than others.
 This is identifiable by the thicker caliper of the vigorous branches and the thinner caliper of weaker branches.